Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

 \end{thm} \begin{proof} Let $S$ be a (monotone) relative admissible surface for $\gamma$ of degree $k$.
 Put $S$ in its normal form with components $\Sigma$.
-We follow the strategy and notation in Subsection \ref{subsec: bounds from LP duality} and assign costs in a way that does not depend on winding numbers.
-That is, for any $1\le i,j\le L$, the cost $c_{(a_i,w,a_j)}=c_{ij}$ where
+We follow the strategy and notation in Subsection \ref{subsec: bounds from LP duality} and assign costs in a way that does not depend on the winding numbers of turns.
+That is, for any $1\le i,j\le L$, the cost $\$(a_i,w,a_j)=\$_{ij}$ where